 My only criticism is the length of the show.
 By the end of two hours, I was musical comedy’d out and in need of some quiet time rather than being left wanting more.
 I think they could afford to lose half an hour, although trying to choose songs to cut would be as difficult as trying to pick which of your kids doesn’t get a Christmas present this year, assuming all of your children are as hilarious and awesome as the Femmes’ songs.

 To quote a lady I overheard in the loo during the interval: “It’s a really clever and really funny show isn’t it?”
 Yes, yes it is.

 Four Femmes on the Thames bolster feminism and gender equality with the harmonies of the Von Trapp family, the sassiness of Jessica Rabbit, the hilarity of French and Saunders and the innovation of the Spice Girls.
 All wrapped up in classy, sexy 50s polka-dot dresses.

 Four Femmes on the Thames will be performing at the Hen and Chickens pub in London on 19 and 20 December.

-Image two is of the same performers moving on the stage.
-This time they were red baseball caps as described in the review.
+The feature image is courtesy of the Four Femmes on the Thames and was taken at the gig.
+The four performers wear brightly coloured 50s dresses with full skirts, plimsolls and the red baseball caps described in the review.
 Their skirts are swinging outwards as they move.